 The effective use and adoption of AI and ML require algorithms that are not only accurate but are also understandable by firms (including front line, compliance and risk personnel), market counterparties, clients and regulators.
+It is possible that risks are introduced if outcomes cannot be fully explainable.
 While increased transparency in firms' use of AI and ML could improve public understanding and confidence in the use of the technology, excessive transparency could create confusion or opportunities for individuals to exploit or manipulate the models.
 The level of transparency will also differ depending on the audience; for example, a regulator may require more detailed information than a client.
 These considerations need to be balanced in determining the appropriate level of transparency in the use of AI and ML.

 It is important that firms appropriately disclose information about their service offerings, to help clients understand the nature and risks of products and service offerings, so that they can make informed decisions.
 Applying unexplainable ML algorithms to refine a trading strategy could expose the firm to unacceptable levels of legal and regulatory risk.
-Firms offering automated investment services, including "robo" advice and automated portfolio construction should appropriately disclose the nature of the use of ML and the automation in their service offering.
+Firms offering automated investment services, including robo advice and automated portfolio construction should appropriately disclose the nature of the use of ML and the automation in their service offering.